o3de/o3de.org/content/docs-snapshot/welcomeguide/wg-getstarted.md

 ## Assets<a name="getstarted-bits"></a>

 We’ve provided a small project game containing assets for this tutorial series\.
-Assets include meshes, textures, scripts, and complete levels for the end of each chapter\.
+Assets include meshes, textures, scripts, and complete levels for the end of each tutorial chapter\.

-The asset package [WelcomeGuideTutorials\-v1\.0\.zip](https://d3bqhfbip4ze4a.cloudfront.net/tutorials/WelcomeGuideTutorials-v1.0.zip) contains the following directories \(among others\):
+The asset package [WelcomeGuideTutorials\-v1\.1\.zip](https://d3bqhfbip4ze4a.cloudfront.net/tutorials/WelcomeGuideTutorials-v1.1.zip) contains the following directories \(among others\):
-+ \\WelcomeGuideTutorials \(root\)
++  `\WelcomeGuideTutorials` \(root\)
-  + \\Actors — Contains the `.fbx` and `.mtl` files for the "chicken" asset\.
+  +  `\Actors` — Contains the `.fbx` and `.mtl` files for the "chicken" asset\.
 The `.fbx` files contain meshes and a skeleton\.
 The `.mtl` files are material files containing surface properties that define the look of the chicken\.
-  + \\InputBindings — Contains the input configuration files for the tutorial game\.
+  +  `\InputBindings` — Contains the input configuration files for the tutorial game\.
-  + \\Levels — Contains the data for each chapter’s level configuration\.
+  +  `\Levels` — Contains the data for each chapter’s level configuration\.
-  + \\ScriptCanvas — Contains the scripts you’ll work with for each chapter\.
+  +  `\ScriptCanvas` — Contains the scripts you’ll work with for each chapter\.
-  + \\Slices — Contains the assembled slices \(prefabs\) for the chicken and other assets used in the tutorials\.
+  +  `\Slices` — Contains the assembled slices \(prefabs\) for the chicken and other assets used in the tutorials\.
-  + \\Textures — Contains the texture images used in the tutorials\.
+  +  `\Textures` — Contains the texture images used in the tutorials\.

-Open the ZIP file and place the contents in under the \\dev directory in your Amazon Lumberyard installation path\. \(For example, C:\\Program Files\\Amazon Lumberyard\\dev\.\) We provided levels for each "chapter" of the larger tutorial series, so you can just pick a chapter you’re interested in, load the *final* level for the preceding chapter, and start there\.
+Open the ZIP file and place the folder and its contents under the \\dev directory in your Amazon Lumberyard installation path\. \(For example, C:\\Program Files\\Amazon Lumberyard\\dev\.\) We provided levels for each "chapter" of the larger tutorial series, so you can just pick a chapter you’re interested in, load the *final* level for the preceding chapter, and start there\.
 Or, you can start from chapter 1 and build each level on your own\.
 Your time; your call\!

 ## About the tutorial game<a name="about-the-tutorial-game"></a>